 Stephanie is the Cooking Matters Coordinator for this class series.
 Cooking Matters is a non-profit organization that strives to end childhood hunger by educating families on the importance of nutrition and eating healthy on a budget.
 Stephanie is a Registered Dietitian and enjoys discovering new foods, as well as finding simple ways to make everyday food delicious.
 She is from Colorado and so, naturally, loves the outdoors and is always open to hearing your hiking suggestions!

-Fill out the following form to register for the Fall 2021 classes. * required field.
+Fill out the following form to request information about the Spring 2022 program.

 (If you prefer not to fill out this form, please contact us via the email address at the top of this page to register)